apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SAG-AFTRA Says Sides Remain ‘Far Apart’ on Key Strike Issues**
+**Senate Democrats turn up the heat, announce 'next step' in Supreme Court ethics investigation**

-You can read more about it [here](https://variety.com/2023/biz/news/sag-aftra-far-apart-1235773949/).
+You can read more about it [here](https://www.foxnews.com/politics/senate-democrats-turn-up-heat-announce-step-supreme-court-ethics-investigation).

 ## Requirements
 - Python 3.8